rtlabs-com/p-net/doc/prepare_raspberrypi.rst

 Raspberry Pi.
 Log in to it via a serial cable (see below).
 Use the username ``pi`` and the default password ``raspberry``.

-If you do not have any serial cable (and not have disabled DCHP), connect the Raspberry Pi to your local network.
+If you do not have any serial cable (and not have disabled DHCP), connect the Raspberry Pi to your local network.
 Find the IP address of it by running this on a Linux machine on the network (replace the hostname if you have changed it)::